Lecture material is stored at directory “2 Personal/files/College/Semester 6/Model Stokastik 1”.

 Minggu 2

-State: possible value a random variable can take
+• State: A possible value the random variable can take - it exists whether or not you’ve observed it.

 In the case where we are measuring markov chain of whether it rains or not, the state space is